 And right down the path from a couple of coasters called "Zydeco Scream" and "Muskrat Scrambler" you have a coaster called "Batman: the Ride."
-Yeah, because nothing - and I mean nothing says "authentic flavor of New Orleans" like fucking Batman.
+Yeah, because nothing - and I mean nothing says "authentic flavor of New Orleans" like freaking Batman.
 (Would someone please make an official sarcasm font?
 I don't want anyone to think I was serious with that last sentence.)

 Still... if it keeps the park open, then so be it.
 Well, until Hurricane Katrina buried the whole place under seven feet of swamp water, anyway.
 Just five years after Jazzland opened, Katrina shut it down for good.
 In the years since, the prospect of the property ever re-opening looks bleak because reasons.
-I could spend the next twenty pages detailing that sordid tale, but there are numerous other sites that have already done it.
+I could spend the next twenty pages detailing that hot mess, but there are numerous other sites that have already done it.
 If you want to wallow in politics, underhanded deals, sneaky goings-on, and the like, you can find plenty of it related to the years of red tape and the property formerly known as Jazzland.
 This article isn't about that, though.
 This article is about Jazzland's tribute to Ponchartrain Beach's old wooden Zephyr coaster.
 They called it "Mega Zeph."

 The year 2000 was a watershed year.
 It was the start of the "new millennium" (actually, it wasn't - it was the end of the previous one, but that's an argument for another time), we'd somehow avoided the apocalypse that was supposed to happen with Y2K, and the world of coasters was all about record-shattering.
 Cedar Point opened the world's tallest coaster and called it "Millennium Force."
 Then just a few weeks later, an even taller one opened in Japan called "Steel Dragon 2000."
 On the wooden coaster front, Kings Island opened the tallest woodie in the world with "Son of Beast" - which was also the only wood coaster at the time to go upside-down.
 For a coaster-loving trip planner like myself, it meant that I was going to have to log a lot of miles on my two-week vacation if I wanted to hit the biggies.
 I lived in Houston at the time and managed to get Son of Beast, Millennium Force, Villain at Geauga Lake, and even hit some other new-to-me parks like Visionland in Alabama all in one whirlwind two-week road trip.
 With such a packed schedule, I figured that Jazzland would have to wait until a long weekend or something.
 After all, there was nothing much there to warrant cramming it into an already-intense trip.
 A standard mouse, a standard boomerang, a standard "roller skater" kiddie coaster, and a smallish woodie.
 The woodie was of interest, of course, but with all the record-breakers that year, a coaster that barely cracked the 100ft height marker was hardly noteworthy.
-It could wait for a long weekender or something.
-I'd come back.
+It could wait, I thought.
+I'd come back another time.

 Except that's not what happened.
 Going from Visionland back to Houston meant driving right by the park.
 Plus, I got a really early start that day and I was a good two hours ahead of schedule.
 I swung around and looked at the coaster: the train was only half-full(!)
 That meant that the park wasn't crowded and I could easily check off all the coaster credits in a short time, maybe ride the woodie an extra time or two, then hit the road and still be home at the planned hour.
 Woo hoo!